Shye0930/fyp/installation_guide/Camera_calibration.md

 ### Saving the calibration
 After the program has automatically taken enough samples, you should be able to press the calibrate button and save the config.
 Do not press the `config` button as it is not applicable to the ESP32-Camera

+Additionally, the console should have printed some logs and you will need to **__save__** the text below `Stereo pinhole calibration` as it contains the T and R matrix to compute the Stereo.T_c1_c2 for our orb slam3 config later on.